gdotdesign/elm-dom/README.md

 Without some of these APIs is really difficult to create some UI interactions (dropdowns, drag & drop, etc..), and developers are forced to use unusal methods to replace these (maily abusing decoders as seen in [debois/elm-dom](https://github.com/debois/elm-dom)) which is not ideal.

-## Synchronous and Asynchronous functions
+## Synchronous and Asynchronous APIs
 This package provides synchronous and asynchronous versions of the APIs to provide even more flexibility:

 Asynchronous functions are the default and they give back a `Task` to execute: